From BR Bullpen

 After becoming the Rays' starting first baseman following Carlos Pena's departure via free agency, Johnson started the 2011 season with a hit in his first plate appearance.
 He then proceeded to go 0 for 24 with no walk or hit by pitch, before getting his next hit, a broken-bat single against the Chicago White Sox on April 8th.
 He then hit a game-winning three-run homer off Matt Thornton later that game.
 He had been the Rays' clean-up hitter during the streak, and, perhaps not surprisingly, the team had gone 0-6 during the stretch.
 He quickly lost the starting first base job to Casey Kotchman, and only played 25 games with the Rays, hitting .115, before being sent down to AAA on May 20th.
 Back with Durham, he hit .273/.382/.459 in 93 games and was called back up for the stretch run.
 He was sparsely used as the Rays mounted an improbable comeback in the season's last few weeks, catching the Red Sox for the Wild Card slot.
 However, he was at center stage on the last day of the season on September 28th, hitting a dramatic pinch homer with two outs and two strikes off Cory Wade in the bottom of the 9th with the Rays trailing the New York Yankees, 7-6, and needing a win to stay alive.
 His blast sent the game into extra innings; the Rays then won it on Evan Longoria's solo homer in the bottom of the 12th and were back in the postseason for the third time in four years.

 Even though he was by then considered a bit of a good luck charm by the Rays, Johnson decided to look for another team after Tampa Bay repatriated Carlos Pena in the off-season.
 He chose to sign with the Chicago White Sox for 2012.
 He spent most of the season in the minors once again however, playing 137 games for the Charlotte Knights.
 He had another typically productive season in AAA, hitting .268/.388/.492, with 21 doubles, 28 homers and 85 RBI.
 He was the 2012 International League All-Star utility player and led the league in home runs.
 He was called up to Chicago in September, and after getting hits in his first three games and still hitting .500 after a two-hit game on September 12th, he was hardly given any other playing time until the last day of the season, October 3rd, when he got the start at first base in place of Paul Konerko.
 He had the best game of his career, banging three homers and driving in five runs in 5 at-bats as the White Sox crushed the Cleveland Indians, 9-0.
 He signed with the New York Yankees for 2013, and there should have been a lot of opportunity for him to help out the major league squad, what with 1B Mark Teixeira missing the first two months of the season with a wrist injury, and the Yankees turning to apparently over-the-hill veterans such as Lyle Overbay, Travis Hafner and Vernon Wells to play at the spots where Johnson could lend a hand.
 However, the three veterans hit well in the early going, and Johnson found himself yet again in AAA, starting at first base for the Scranton/Wilkes-Barre Yankees.
+He hit .253 with 21 homers and 69 RBIs in 133 games the on August 30th joined the Baltimore Orioles as a free agent and went 0 for 5 in 3 games for them at the major league level.

 Notable Achievements